Avarice03/web-portfolio/personal-website.md

 #### Acceptance criteria

-- I can see your full name.
+-<DONE> I can see your full name.
-- I can read a short description of you.
+-<DONE> I can read a short description of you.
-- (Optional) I can see a photo of you.
+-<DONE> (Optional) I can see a photo of you.

 ### As a user, I can learn about your skills.

 #### Acceptance criteria

-- I can click a link to download your resume.
+-<DONE> I can click a link to download your resume.
-- I can see a list of technologies and stacks that you use.
+-<DONE> I can see a list of technologies and stacks that you use.
 Each technology and stack should be represented by an image icon/logo with an alt text.

 ### As a user, I can see how to contact or follow you.

 #### Acceptance criteria

-- I can click a link to send an email to your email address.
+-<DONE> I can click a link to send an email to your email address.
-- I can click a link to visit your GitHub or Gitlab page.
+-<DONE> I can click a link to visit your GitHub or Gitlab page.
-- I can click a link to visit your LinkedIn page.
+-<DONE> I can click a link to visit your LinkedIn page.

 ### As a user, I can navigate your site.

 #### Acceptance criteria

-- There is a navigation UI that has links to all of the pages or sections.
+-<DONE> There is a navigation UI that has links to all of the pages or sections.
-- When I click on a link in the navigation UI, I can view that page/section.
+-<DONE> When I click on a link in the navigation UI, I can view that page/section.
-- The navigation should appear in a consistent place across pages and is easy to use.
+-<DONE> The navigation should appear in a consistent place across pages and is easy to use.

 ### As a user, I can experience an interactive UI.